donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 _The delegate serves a role for the leader/Capo, allowing responsibilities to be divided._
 {% /callout %}

-UUT-linked delegates can have broad independent authority or be tightly constrained.
-They can be sent to contracts, sent to people, traded to other contracts ...
+ As a dApp architect, you can allow UUTs to be sent to people or traded to other contracts, thus given them broad and independent authority.

-... or be narrowly scoped, tying them to specific accounts or contracts.
-The **delegate can then approve transactions, when they're done in proper & prescribed ways** (or, reject them, otherwise).
+Or, you can require they be narrowly constrained, tying them to specific accounts or contracts.
+The **delegate can then approve transactions, when they're done in proper and prescribed ways** (or, reject them, otherwise).

-As a contract designer, you can also choose variations on the theme to get the results you need.
+You get freedom to construct variations on the theme to get the results you need.

 ### Pattern 5: Off-chain collaboration and partial transactions

 Off-chain dApps, with or without a corresponding application back-end, have a key role to play in creation of the transactions needed to make progress on any kind of smart contracts.

+{% callout %}
-With a constellation of on-chain contract scripts comes a corresponding constellation of off-chain contract components.
-Each one contributes pieces of transaction-building **responsibilities that combine to form a beautifully coordinated result**.
+With a constellation of on-chain contract scripts comes a ***corresponding constellation of off-chain contract components***.

+Each component contributes bits of transaction-building ***responsibilities that combine to form a beautifully coordinated result***.
+{% /callout %}

 >                _...a plumber, an electrician, a carpenter and a rabbi walk into a bar..._